sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/how-tos/publishing_changesets.md

 <img src="https://sourcegraphstatic.com/docs/images/batch_changes/publish_ui_browser_select_action_on_apply.png" class="screenshot">

+> NOTE: Certain types of changeset cannot be published from the UI and will have their checkbox disabled.
+Not sure why your changeset is disabled?
+Check the [FAQ](../references/faq.md#why-is-the-checkbox-on-my-changeset-disabled-when-i-m-previewing-a-batch-change).

 Once the preview actions look good, you can click **Apply** to publish the changesets.
 You should see an alert appear indicating that the publication states actions have updated, and the changesets' "Actions" will reflect the new publication states:

 <img src="https://sourcegraphstatic.com/docs/images/batch_changes/publish_ui_browser_preview_update.png" class="screenshot">